 If you’ve already visited a lot of the major tourist destinations across the globe, perhaps it’s time to consider thinking outside the box.

-There are many countries around the world that were once regarded as too dangerous for travelers, or that have not had much tourist infrastructure in place, that are just starting to come into their own.
+Many countries around the world were once regarded as too dangerous for travelers, or that have not had much tourist infrastructure in place, that are just starting to come into their own.

 If you’re keen to travel to a new nation in the coming year, read on for some of the top spots to consider.